PurveshBaghele/ApacheSpark_intro/lab2/GdeltAnalysis.md

 spark.yarn.executor.memoryOverhead = total executor memory * 0.10
 spark.yarn.executor.memoryOverhead = 6 * 0.1 = 0.6
 ```
 Hence the executor.memoryOverhead is 600MB approximately.
 Also, we set the driver.memory equal to  executor.memory .
-We would be using this spark configuration in all future task runs.Now we have figured out the spark configuration and ready to test our fastest implementation :rocket: .
+We would be using this spark configuration in all future task runs.
+Now we have figured out the spark configuration and ready to test our fastest implementation :rocket: .

 ### Talk About Speed
-In this section we show off the performance of our DF implemetation on 20 c4.8xlarge core nodes.
+In this section we show off the performance of our DF implementation on 20 c4.8xlarge core nodes.
 We set the spark configuration as discussed in the above section (executor.cores=4 & executor.memory=6g).

 | Performance : c4.8xlarge (20 instances)|
 | -------------------------------------- |